jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 [^raise]:

-    You can even add a check to make sure this doesn't get included anywhere unexpected, but it's entirely a matter of taste:
+    You can even add a check to make sure this doesn’t get included anywhere unexpected, but it’s entirely a matter of taste:

     ```ruby
     included do |base|